Feyerabend/bb/workbook/ch03/tools/README.md

 ### Debugging

 Debugging has been an integral part of computing since the early days of programming.
-In many ways, programming remains a *craft*, and debugging is a critical aspect of that craft.
 Early debugging tools were fundamental yet highly effective.
 Techniques such as logging, single-stepping through code, and setting breakpoints to halt execution for detailed inspection were very useful.
 These methods allowed developers to meticulously trace and resolve issues.
 In this exploration, we’ll revisit these simple but powerful debugging tools and see how they are still relevant when working with virtual machines, or really in any programming environment.

 ... future